What you will study

 Block 4: The Prestigious and the Popular: 20th Century Children’s Fiction includes the study of a number of twentieth-century children’s classics, a sampling of the world of children’s comics and a consideration of the controversies around popular authors.
 The block raises questions about the quality and value of different kinds of literature for children, and the ways in which it is judged.

 Block 5: Words and Pictures focuses on the use of images in children’s books – from traditional illustrated books, which grew in popularity through the eighteenth and nineteenth centuries, to more modern picturebooks, where the images are so central to the story that they often take on a narrative role.

 Block 6: Contemporary Trends explores recent examples of different kinds of contemporary children’s fiction, considering changes and continuities in the mood and tone of children’s literature, the media mix from print to electronic in which literature is experienced and the markets through which it is distributed and consumed.

-Audiovisual material relating to each of the six blocks is presented through two DVDs.
+Audiovisual material relating to each of the six blocks is presented online.
 This material includes theatre and storytelling performances, interviews with children, authors and publishers, mini-lectures and discussions.
-In addition, a DVD-ROM provides introductory activities on literary, stylistic and multimodal analysis of children’s literature, to support your work on the set texts.
+In addition, the interactive activities provide an introduction to literary, stylistic and multimodal analysis of children’s literature, to support your work on the set texts.